jassi-singh/tradeoff/backend/README.md

 ## Core Features

-The backend implements a complete, round-based trading game cycle.
+The backend implements a complete, multiplayer, round-based trading game cycle.

+### Game Mechanics

+- **Multiplayer Game Sessions**: Multiple players can join and participate in the same trading round simultaneously
-- **Real-time Game Phases:** The game operates in a continuous loop of three phases:
+- **Real-time Game Phases**: The game operates in a continuous loop of three phases:
-  1.  **Lobby:** A waiting period where the system loads historical market data for the upcoming round.
+  1.  **Lobby (15s):** A waiting period where players join and the system loads historical market data for the upcoming round.
-  2.  **Live:** The trading phase.
-The backend streams historical price data to all connected clients in real-time, simulating a live market.
+  2.  **Live (60s):** The active trading phase.
+Players can create and close positions while the backend streams historical price data to all connected clients in real-time, simulating a live market.
-  3.  **Cooldown:** A brief period after the live phase before a new round begins in the lobby.
+  3.  **Cooldown (10s):** A brief period after the live phase before a new round begins in the lobby.
+- **Position Management**: Players can create long/short positions and close them during live trading phases
+- **Real-time P&L Tracking**: Live profit/loss calculation based on current market prices for all players

+### Real-time Communication

-- **WebSocket Communication:** Real-time game state, chart data, and price updates are pushed to clients using WebSockets.
+- **WebSocket Communication**: Real-time game state, chart data, price updates, and position changes are pushed to clients using WebSockets
+- **Player Authentication**: JWT-based authentication system for secure player sessions
+- **Concurrent Player Support**: Handles multiple simultaneous WebSocket connections with proper session management

+### Market Data & Infrastructure

-- **Market Data Simulation:** The service uses the [Polygon.io](https://polygon.io/) API to fetch real historical price data for `X:BTCUSD` (Bitcoin/USD), which is then used to simulate the game's market.
+- **Market Data Simulation**: The service uses the [Polygon.io](https://polygon.io/) API to fetch real historical price data for `X:BTCUSD` (Bitcoin/USD), which is then used to simulate the game's market
-- **Player Management:** A REST API is available to create and retrieve players, with data persisted in a PostgreSQL database.
+- **Player Management**: A REST API is available to create and retrieve players, with data persisted in a PostgreSQL database
+- **Session Management**: In-memory player sessions with concurrent-safe operations for real-time game state

 ---